 - Muscle weakness

-The Methadone abuser should expect the possibility of overdosing.
+The Methadone user should expect the possibility of overdosing.
 You might find you begin to breathe much slower.
 You could have a decline in your heart rate.
 Your skin might turn cold and clammy.
-You pupils might become pinpoint.
-You should call us now to help you find the Methadone rehab center that is right for you.
+Your pupils might become pinpoint.
+These symptoms are important to recognize.
+If you or your loved one is on methadone, you should look for these symptoms.

 Methadone withdrawal will be a long road for you.
 You won’t overcome the overdose symptoms of Methadone overnight.
 You will need to be patient before you clear the methadone completely from your system.
 Such a process can be made easier with the help of a doctor, who can ease the impact of your withdrawal symptoms.

 Your doctor actually may give you methadone to help treat your addiction.
 It may seem confusing at first.
-However, your doctor can give you guided use of the methadone, in order to alleviate the opiate addiction already in your system.
-Your withdrawal process may be made safer with the help from a licensed physician.
+However, your doctor can give you guided use of methadone to alleviate the opiate addiction already in your system.
+Your withdrawal process may be made safer with the help of a licensed physician.

 Getting off the drug immediately is not the way to go.
-You must understand that ending the Methadone abuse trail is something that will happen gradually.
+Quitting cold turkey can cause withdrawal symptoms that can become extremely uncomfortable.
+For this reason, it is a good idea to taper off the medication.
 It will usually take around 5-7 days, and you might have to fight off milder symptoms like unease and fatigue.
-You will need to reduce your methadone usage through diminishing how much Methadone you take or switching onto buprenorphine after decreasing the amount of Methadone milligrams taken.
+You will need to reduce your methadone usage by diminishing how much Methadone you take or switching onto buprenorphine after decreasing the number of Methadone milligrams taken.

 Rehab Treatment Process